Performance Enhancement in 2032: A Scenario for Military Planners,

 To make a long story short, you can't do much to improve those five functional IP categories in biological humans, but you can dramatically boost all of them in our technologies, and by extension in human society, in the emerging social computer that is now being created by our information and communications technologies.

-You can see this most obviously in the better performance every month of our cybertwins (CTs), the online avatars that act as interfaces for us on today's internet.
-(More on CTs a bit later).
+You can see this most obviously in the better performance every month of our digital twins (DTs), the online software agents that act as interfaces for us on today's internet.
+(More on DTs a bit later).
 Besides infotech, this area is sometimes called sociotech (social technology, socially-aided HPE) and it is the prime growth area of my generation.

 Once our HPE programs moved to building tools instead of trying to tinker the biological human, the next question became whether to work on intelligence amplification ("IA") (tools that increase human performance) or artificial intelligence ("AI") (tools that increase machine performance).
 But as our machines become more life-like and closely integrated and with us every day, we have learned that these two paths increasingly end up being the same thing.